Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Toxicity

-Cotyledon pendens (Cliff Cotyledon) like other Cotyledon plants is considered toxic to both humans and pets.
+Cotyledon pendens like other Cotyledon plants is considered toxic to both humans and pets.
 As outlined by Wikipedia, some plants in the Cotyledon Genus have been found to cause stock losses among goats, pigs and poultry.

 Where to Buy